This is a gear review about the best trail runners for thru-hiking in 2023.

 > Not as durable as some of the other shoes in this review

 The Topo Athletic Ultraventure 2 is a good blend of durability, comfort, and traction.
-Like many of the shoes in this review they are a good mix of everything without being perfect at everything.
+Like many of the shoes in this review, they are a good mix of everything without being perfect at everything.

-The Topo Athletic Ultraventure 2 have a nice wide tox box that has drawn hikers to the Altra brand in recent years but they have a 5mm toe-to-heel drop which many people prefer.
+The Topo Athletic Ultraventure 2 has a nice wide tox box that has drawn hikers to the Altra brand in recent years but they have a 5mm toe-to-heel drop which many people prefer.
 The sole offers good traction with being as aggressive as some of the other trail shoes.
 They offer a soft EVA foam to absorb shock which is super comfortable.

 Overall, the Top Athletic Ultraventure 2 will prove to be a very popular trail running shoe for thru-hiking and backpacking in the coming years.